 After surgery, you will need to follow your doctor's instructions, especially if you had a repair of the meniscus.
 As a general guideline for people who have had a meniscectomy, or trimming of the meniscus tear:

 - First, you need to control your pain.
 Cryotherapy is a wonderful way to do this, especially after surgery.
 Our PolarCare Cub and DuraKold systems are specifically designed for this.

 - Third, you need to regain your strength.
-Again, our Deluxe Knee Rehabilitation Kit can be useful in this regard.

 - If there was arthritis found at the time of your surgery, even if mild, you should probably consider taking glucosamine to help prevent it from getting worse.